-Filippo Mezzanotti is an Assistant Professor of Finance.
+Filippo Mezzanotti is an Associate Professor of Finance.
 His research interests are in empirical corporate finance, banking and entrepreneurship.
 His current projects cover a variety of topics regarding how financial frictions affect real economic activity as well as the importance of patent policy for corporate innovation.
 In analyzing these issues, he exploits evidence from both contemporaneous and historical events.

 Filippo joined the Finance Department at Northwestern's Kellogg School of Management in August 2016 as a Donald P. Jacobs Scholar.
 Filippo grew up in Italy and he received a B.A. and a M.Sc. in Economics from Bocconi University.
 After moving to the US, he obtained a MA and Ph.D. in Business Economics from Harvard University.